 - 1. Written measures and procedures for day services on worker safety for infection prevention and control. - 2.
-Instructing staffto stay home if they are sick. - 3.
-Consult with the local Public Health unit and/or health care professional to determine when the staff can return to work. - 4.
-If the staff's illness is determined to be work related: - in accordance with the Occupational Health and Safety Act and its regulations, an employer must provide a written notice within four days of being advised that a worker has an occupational illness, including an occupationally-acquired infection, or if a claim has been made to the Workplace Safety and Insurance Board (WSIB) by or on behalf of the worker with respect to an occupational illness, including an occupational infection, to the: - a) Ministry of Labour - b) Joint health and safety committee (or health and safety representative); and - c) the Union, if any. - 5.
+Immunization policy. - 3.
+Instructing staff to stay home if they are sick.

+- 4. Consult with the local Public Health unit and/or health care professional to determine when the staff can return to work. - 5.
+If the staff's illness is determined to be work related: - in accordance with the Occupational Health and Safety Act and its regulations, an employer must provide a written notice within four days of being advised that a worker has an occupational illness, including an occupationally-acquired infection, or if a claim has been made to the Workplace Safety and Insurance Board (WSIB) by or on behalf of the worker with respect to an occupational illness, including an occupational infection, to the: - a) Ministry of Labour - b) Joint health and safety committee (or health and safety representative); and - c) the Union, if any. - 6.
 Reporting any instances of occupationally acquired infection to WSIB within 72 hours of receiving notification of said illness.

-Learning from this stage will inform when phase one of re-opening can begin and the number of participants possible.
+Learning from this stage will inform when Step 1 of reopening can begin and the number of participants possible.

-B. REOPENING OF DAY SERVICES PHASE 1
+B. REOPENING OF DAY SERVICES STEP 1